-Companies Highlighted commitments on labor (see Appendix II for full list of comm AkzoNobel In 2020, AkzoNobel aims to accelerate it improvements from the suppliers under o take part in the assessment.
-DSM DSM will engage with EcoVadis and its p transparency about the assessment and Signify Signify states that it will keep a target fo next five-year programme (2021-2025). a.s.r. a.s.r. commits to improving its due diliger with the UNGP.
-Wereldhave Next year, Wereldhave will review and up more than 200 auditable requirements.
-Together, these address, amongst other issues, health and safety, human rights and local communities.
-ArcelorMittal has started a dialogue with the company's key raw material suppliers to gain their commitment towards this certification.
-As a member of the Initiative for Responsible Mining Assurance (IRMA) steering committee, ArcelorMittal participates in the multi-stakeholder expert panels shaping IRMA's standards.
-Discussion and collaboration between all stakeholders within the steel supply chain, as well as with customers and other relevant parties, is crucial for achieving improvements to labour conditions.
+Companies Highlighted commitments on labour conditions in the supply chain (see Appendix II for full list of commitments) AkzoNobel In 2020, AkzoNobel aims to accelerate its supplier programme by requesting improvements from the suppliers under development and inviting more suppliers to take part in the assessment.
+DSM DSM will engage with EcoVadis and its peers in Together for Sustainability to improve transparency about the assessment and the performance of its supply chain.
+Signify Signify states that it will keep a target for supplier sustainability in the company's next five-year programme (2021-2025). a.s.r. a.s.r. commits to improving its due diligence processes and further aligning them with the UNGP.
+Wereldhave Next year, Wereldhave will review and update its Supplier Code of Conduct.